awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### SSL Certificate<a name="DownloadDistValuesSSLCertificate"></a>

-If you want viewers to use HTTPS to access your objects, choose the applicable setting\.
+If you want viewers to use HTTPS to access your objects, choose the settings that support that\.
 In addition, if you choose **Custom SSL Certificate**, choose the certificate that you want to use:
 + **Default CloudFront Certificate \(\*\.cloudfront\.net\)** – If you want to use the CloudFront domain name in the URLs for your objects, such as `https://d111111abcdef8.cloudfront.net/image1.jpg`, choose this option\.
 Also choose this option if you want viewers to use HTTP to access your objects\.
-+ **Custom SSL Certificate** – If you want to use your own domain name in the URLs for your objects, such as `https://example.com/image1.jpg`, choose this option and then choose the applicable certificate\.
++ **Custom SSL Certificate** – If you want to use your own domain name in the URLs for your objects, such as `https://example.com/image1.jpg`, choose this option and then choose the certificate to use\.
 The list can include certificates provided by AWS Certificate Manager, and certificates that you purchased from a third\-party certificate authority and uploaded to ACM or to the IAM certificate store\.
 For more information, see [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.

   If you choose this setting, we recommend that you use only an alternate domain name in your object URLs \(https://example\.com/logo\.jpg\)\.
 If you use your CloudFront distribution domain name \(https://d111111abcdef8\.cloudfront\.net/logo\.jpg\) and the viewer supports SNI, then CloudFront behaves normally\.
 However, a viewer that does not support SNI exhibits one of the following behaviors, depending on the value of **Clients Supported**:
   + **All Clients**: If the viewer doesn't support SNI, it displays a warning because the CloudFront domain name doesn't match the domain name in your SSL certificate\.